spatialflux/VR-Funscript-AI-Generator/README.md

    ```bash
    pip install numpy opencv-python tqdm ultralytics scipy matplotlib simplification
    ```
+3. **Download the YOLO model**:
+   - Place your YOLO model file (e.g., `k00gar-11n-200ep-best.mlpackage`) in the `models/` directory.
+   - Alternatively, you can specify a custom path to the model using the `--yolo_model` argument.

 ### Libraries Used

 The project relies on the following Python libraries: